jQuery and string concatenation

 This is pretty simple with Add-AzureRmAccount but having to do that for every script run gets tiresome fairly quick.
-To solve that you can save your credentials to a json file for a period of time with . . .
+To solve that you can save your credentials to a json file for a period of . . .

 Interation / Sprint Zero

 Most projects start with a fresh directory on someone's machine at some undisclosed location.
 Then what?
 Basically this is the last point where there seems to be any agreement but I've been using basically the same setup for many projects.
-I've had these starter concepts spawn other projects from other developers so there . . .
+I've had these starter concepts spawn other projects from other developers . . .